hbollon/GyroscopeControl/README.md

 This script contain 3 parameters editable through Unity inspector :
 * Speed : change rotation speed of the object
 * Smoothing : must be between 0 and 1, it changes the delay for the object in order to reach its final position
+* Wait Gyro Initialization : used to enable or disable the initial delay to wait gyroscope activation
+* Wait Gyro Initialization Duration : duration of the initial delay in seconds
+* Smoothing : must be between 0 and 1, it changes the delay for the object in order to reach its final position
 * Debug : displays an overlay which includes a lot of information such as: real-time gyro attitude, offset, initial position ect...

 ## 🤝 Contributing